testIT-WebTester/webtester2-core/documentation/chapters/annotation-cached.md

 [Home](../README.md)

 # @Cached
-This annotation can be added to `PageFragment` returning methods of `Page` or `PageFragment` subclasses.
+This annotation can be added to `@IdentifyUsing` annotated methods of `Page` or `PageFragment` subclasses.
-It will override the configured default caching behavior of the returned page fragment.
+It will *override* the configured default caching behavior (property: `caches.enabled`) of the returned page fragment.

-> Caching will remember resolved `WebElement` instances for up to 5 seconds.
+> If caching is enabled, resolved `WebElement` instances will be remembered for up to `5` seconds.

-**Constraints:**

-- Annotated methods must be identification methods (@IdentifyUsing).
-- Annotated methods must not return collection of page fragments.

-## Example for Page
+This mechanism is intended to reduce lookup time when executing multiple operations on the same web element in a short period of time where it is unlikely for the element to change.
+Please note, that enabling caching in AJAX heavy applications might make your tests unstable and increase the occurrence of `StaleElementReferenceException`.

+**Cacheable Return Types:**

+- Single `PageFragment` instances
+- Lists, Sets and Streams of `PageFragment` instances

+**Example for page:**
 ```java
 public interface FooPage extends Page {